IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 ### Changes in Draft version -01

+* New reference window scaling which acts on difference between max and min queue delay replaces earlier algorithm.

 * Additional conditional loss threshold added as optional to increase robustness against non-congestion related (e.g link layer) losses.

 * Added note about method to detect the extistence of rate policers and to reduce packet losses when rate policers are applied in network nodes.